 6. Chankaska Creek Ranch Winery

 You may not think Minnesota when it comes to wine, but the state has been home to vineyards since 1977.
 In fact, the University of Minnesota created the Frontenac grape to help find grapes that can succeed in a cooler environment with a shorter growing season.
 Chankaska Creek Ranch Winery opened in 2008 with 13 acres of vines to create its wine.
-Located on 25 acres, the winery’s tasting room offers beautiful views of the Minnesota River valley as you sample a variety of red and white wines as well as dessert and specialty flavors.
+Located on 25 acres in Le Sueur County, the winery’s tasting room offers beautiful views of the Minnesota River Valley as you sample a variety of red and white wines as well as dessert and specialty flavors.
 In 2014, Chankaska expanded to include spirits, such as apple brandy, whiskey, gin, vodka, and rum.
 Reservations are required, and the winery doesn’t allow outside food or other drinks.

-With several shopping options, you’re sure to find outstanding local outlets that help tell Mankato’s story.
-Vagabond Village features vintage clothing and home decor and is just one of the unique markets you’ll find at Mankato’s City Center.
-From clothing to home decor, Bella Nova Boutique is open Thursday-Saturday.
+With several shopping options, you’re sure to find outstanding local outlets that help tell the city of Mankato’s story.
+Vagabond Village features vintage clothing and home decor and is just one of the unique markets you’ll find at Mankato’s city center.
+From clothing to home decor, Bella Nova Boutique is open Thursday–Saturday.
 Pick up your Minnesota-themed shorts, caps, and mugs as well as some of the latest clothing trends at Gallery 512 Boutique.

 Dining In Mankato

-A Mankato favorite for more than 50 years, Pagliai’s Pizza is hands down a must for great pizza in Mankato.
-Making their own sauce, Pagliai’s also piles on the cheese on top of a ton of ingredients to ensure you experience quite possibly the best pizza of your life.
-While you can order the usual suspects on your pizza, the true pizza connoisseur will take on one of their specialty pizzas, such as the Southwestern pizza.
-Made with chicken or steak, the pizza also includes barbecue sauce, bacon, and green pepper and is loaded with cheddar and mozzarella cheese.
+A city of Mankato favorite for more than 50 years, Pagliai’s Pizza is hands down a must for great pizza in ’Kato.
+Making its own sauce, Pagliai’s also piles on the cheese on top of a ton of ingredients to ensure you experience quite possibly the best pizza of your life.
+While you can order the usual suspects on your pizza, the true pizza connoisseur will take on one of their specialty pies, such as the southwestern pizza.
+Made with chicken or steak, the pizza also includes barbecue sauce, bacon, and green pepper — all loaded with cheddar and mozzarella cheese.

-Pagliai’s also offers cold and hot po’boys, with meats such as ham and salami, buffalo chicken, barbecue chicken or steak, and Philly steak style.
-For American fare with a twist, head to Number 4, a gastropub where you can try nachos that include a cilantro habanero pesto cream sauce or the classic burger with Number 4’s in-house seasonings, standard toppings, and butter lettuce rather than iceberg lettuce.
-Subtlety describes the menu.
+Pagliai’s also offers cold and hot po’boys, with meats such as ham and salami, buffalo chicken, barbecue chicken or steak, and Philly-style steak.
+For American fare with a twist, head to Number 4, a gastropub where you can try nachos that include a cilantro habanero pesto cream sauce, or the classic burger with Number 4’s in-house seasonings, standard toppings, and butter lettuce rather than iceberg lettuce.
+The term “subtle” describes the menu.
+It may be home to some of the best pizza outside of Minneapolis and St. Paul.

 Where To Stay In Mankato

-While national chain hotels are available, you can enjoy a true Mankato experience by staying at local hotels, such as the City Center Hotel.
+While national chain hotels are available, you can enjoy a true city of Mankato experience by staying at local hotels, such as the City Center Hotel.
 Centrally located downtown, the contemporary hotel features rooms with poolside views or suites with king-size beds.
 The hotel also offers a complimentary deluxe continental breakfast.
-Located about 20 minutes north of Mankato, a stay at the Konsbruck Hotel in St. Peter comes with a trip through history.
+Located about 20 minutes north of the city of Mankato, a stay at the Konsbruck Hotel in St. Peter comes with a trip through history.
 Situated in a building dating back to the 1890s, the Konsbruck offers old-world charm with its five rooms.
-If you prefer the comfort of a bed and breakfast, the Mankato area has several properties available through Airbnb.
+If you prefer the comfort of a bed and breakfast, the Mankato and North Mankato area have several properties available through Airbnb.